jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

      a) simplified information that is comprehensible for them and
      b) more detailed and complete information they can show to their doctor.

-\noindent To provide information on drugs (1.), we use the academic license of a database called \gls{drugbank}. \gls{drugbank} is one of the world's most used resources for drug information [@wishart_drugbank_2018]. \gls{drugbank} has provided us with a large XML file that contains all the information we use from
+\noindent To provide information on drugs (1.), we use the academic license to a database called \gls{drugbank}. \gls{drugbank} is one of the world's most used resources for drug information [@wishart_drugbank_2018]. \gls{drugbank} has provided us with a large XML file that contains all the information we use from